KushajveerSingh/personal-website/docs/rust/why_rust.md

 Usually used as bounds for type parameters.

-Can also be used to mimic C++ virtual member function i.e. refer to values whose specific type isn't determined until runtime, and then use dynamic dispatch to find the trait's implementation, retreiving the relevant method definition from a table at runtime.
+Can also be used to mimic C++ virtual member function i.e. refer to values whose specific type isn't determined until runtime, and then use dynamic dispatch to find the trait's implementation, retrieving the relevant method definition from a table at runtime.

 ### Enumerations